Mrfiregem/shell-piper/README.md

 ## Installation

-The recommended way to install shell-piper is through [pipx](https://github.com/pypa/pipx): `pipx install 'git+https://github.com/Mrfiregem/shell-piper.git'`
+The recommended way to install shell-piper is through [pipx](https://github.com/pypa/pipx): `pipx install shell-piper`

 You can also clone this repository and build shell-piper manually.